vigetlabs/microcosm/README.md

 Important!
 This is largely an exploratory repo, used to vet some ideas within Flux/React and support other Viget tools.
-We will follow semver to help prevent breaking changes, but **you should probably stay clear of this implementation.**
+We will follow semver to help maintain dependency stability, but **you should probably stay clear of this implementation.**

 ---